wilsonliaows/docs/connectors/jira.md

 ### Roles and permissions required to connect
 JIRA users can connect to JIRA from Workato.
 We recommend that a separate user be created for integration purposes.

+There are 3 main ways a user can have access to objects:
+- People roles in Project Settings
+- Issue security Schemes
+- Permission schemes

+If the JIRA user does not have accesss to an object through any of these methods, the object cannot be retrieved from the JIRA project, and will instead return a status 401 'Unauthorized'.

 #### People roles in Project Settings
 Users [can be added to a project](https://confluence.atlassian.com/get-started-with-jira-core/add-users-to-your-project-917965377.html) by selecting **Project Settings → People**.
 Each user can be assigned 1 or more roles: